Roe v. Wade: Settled Law Or Bad Precedent? States Prep For An Overturn

 "If this goes back to the states, it's going to continue indefinitely," Ziegler says.
 "The endpoint for people who oppose abortion is not just allowing states to decide."

-In other words, if you think the abortion issue is inflammatory now, just wait until Roe is gone.
+In other words, if you think the abortion issue is inflammatory now, just wait and see what happens if Roe is gone.

 Kaiser Health News is a nonprofit, editorially independent program of the Kaiser Family Foundation.
 KHN is not affiliated with Kaiser Permanente.